aartisingh09/ml_projects/README.md

 # ml_projects
-Machine Learning and DL Practice Projects
+Udemy Course - Python for Data Science and Machine Learning Bootcamp by Jose Portilla